monoclethe/ELEM5/readme.md

 - Added Menu button functionality
 - Added ability to download element info via menu
 - More verbose New Element display
+- A few default recipes to play around with and build on
 ## Version 1.21a
 ### Tweaks
 - Adjusted width of New Element creation to be more reasonable at larger screen sizes